Beginners Guide and History of Reiki Healing

 In the western world the term reiki is generally used to refer to a system of healing the mind, body, spirit and emotions that was discovered by a Japanese Buddhist priest, Mikao Usui.
 His method became known as Usui Reiki Ryoho which translates to Usui spiritual energy healing method.

 Mikao Usui began his Buddhist studies as a small child and became an expert in a variety of martial arts.
-He had a very strong understanding of the life energy found within all living things, known as Ki.
-When in his fifties, Mikao Usui had an experience of enlightenment consisting of visions of sacred symbols and received the gift of healing as well as the knowledge of how to pass this gift onto others.
-Usui then went on to develop this healing system and began practicing in 1922.
+Through his studies and practice he developed a very strong understanding of the life energy found within all living things, known as Ki.
+In his fifties, Usui experienced a time of enlightenment.
+He had visions of sacred symbols and received the gift of healing powers.
+At this time he was also given the knowledge of how to pass this healing gift on to others who wished to learn.
+Usui practiced and further developed this healing system and began practicing in 1922.
 After the Tokyo earthquake in 1923, Usui and his students where thanked by the Japanese emperor personally for their help in aiding and healing the wounded.